Just a Tap or Two Away

 Option 1: Step-by-Step Directions With Less Control

-With this option is you cannot drag the route to be exactly what you like.
-You have to play with stops along the way to get Google’s directions to match your desired route.
+With this option, you cannot drag the route to be exactly what you like.
+You have to play with stops along the way to get Google’s directions to match your exact desired route.

 - Open Google Maps on your phone or computer

 - Enter two locations along your desired route.

 - Add stops on your phone by clicking the three dots to the top right of your screen and tapping “Add Stop” in the options menu that opens up.
 Add stops on your computer by clicking “Add Destination” on the top left of your screen, just below the two locations you already input.